 Tull lost both parents before the age of 10, and in spite of being sent to an orphanage he still overcame this adversity, becoming the first mixed-heritage person to practice dentistry in the UK.
 He was also a sporting trailblazer, signing for Tottenham Hotspur in 1909 after winning the FA Amateur Cup with Clapton FC.
-He was one of only 3 other black players to have played in the top flight of English football, and although his stay in the top flight was limited to around 20 games, he was one of the few setting a precedent for black men to play at the highest level.
+He was one of only 3 other black players to have played in the top flight of English football, and although his stay in the top flight was limited to around 20 games, he helped set a precedent for black men to play at the highest level.

-After his time at Tottenham he made 111 appearances for Northampton Town, an amount that surely would have ended up being higher but for the breakout of the First World War.
+After his time at Tottenham he made 111 appearances for Northampton Town, an amount that would surely have been higher but for the breakout of the First World War.
 Tull was the first Northampton player to enlist, proving his bravery was not limited to being one of the first mixed-heritage men to achieve success in two different fields.
-He was noted for his bravery, and added to the list of his achievements when he became one of the first mixed-heritage infantry officers.
+He was noted for his valour, and added to the list of his achievements when he became one of the first mixed-heritage infantry officers.
 Tull was tragically shot down at Pas-de-Calais, but his life was embodied by a sense of courage in the face of adversity, with Tull emphasising that determination was able to open up far more doors than his race would have closed in the early 1900s.